 Swift Capital Loan Offers

 As we’ve stressed in the past, the Annual Percentage Rate (APR) is the most important number you’ll need to understand when analyzing the true cost of capital.
-When receiving a Swift Capital business funding offer, you’ll see percentages described as the “price,” but not the total cost in APR.
+When receiving a Swift Capital business funding offer for a loan or Swift cash advance, you’ll see percentages described as the “price,” but not the total cost in APR.
 Use the standard calculators below to help you calculate the true cost of funding with the APR.

 In the green box enter: